 Alpine adventurers from New York and Boston have some of the best ski resorts in the Northeast right in their own backyard.
-An easy drive north leads to postcard-worthy mountain towns filled with cozy lodges with popular ski resorts and plenty of high-end dining options for the perfect winter weekend getaway.
+An easy drive north leads to postcard-worthy mountain towns filled with cozy lodges, popular ski resorts, and plenty of high-end dining options for the perfect winter weekend getaway.

 Hunter Mountain, New York

 The most popular ski destination in the Catskills is Hunter Mountain.
 Easily accessible for even a day trip from NYC, the mountain has an Alpine ski resort with great runs and the area boasts a quaint small-town vibe with picturesque scenery, plenty of hiking trails and cozy restaurants.

 The Mountain: Hunter Mountain has 67 trails, 13 lifts, and over 320 skiable acres.
 There are three main sections; Hunter One, where you’ll find the best beginner runs, Hunter West, for the steepest double black diamonds in the Catskills and the Main Face, for a good mix of all levels.
 Affectionately dubbed the “Snow Making Capital of the World”, Hunter Mountain can produce snow on 100% of their skiable terrain.
 So unless it’s raining you’ll be able to get on the slopes throughout the season.